conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 `std.string(...)` initializer from the `CxxStdlib` overlay module.
 That conversion allocates and copies; it is not free, and it is not automatic, only explicit and predictable.

-Direct does not mean that every operation is zero-copy in general, either.
-The useful property here is that the integration does not require a hand-written C facade; the normal costs implied by two type systems meeting at a boundary still apply.

 ## Direct Calls Make ABI Compatibility More Important, Not Less